GSA-Forecaster: Forecasting Graph-Based Time-Dependent Data with Graph Sequence Attention: Evaluation Results

+Table~\ref{table:forecasting_accuracy} showcases a comparison of GSA-Forecaster with baseline models (VAR~\cite{VAR}, DCRNN~\cite{DCRNN_ICLR2018}, Transformer~\cite{Transformer}, GMAN~\cite{GMAN}, AGCRN~\cite{AGCRN}, Graph WaveNet~\cite{GraphWaveNet}, Forecaster~\cite{Forecaster}, and Crossformer~\cite{crossformer}) in forecasting hourly taxi demand in New York City.
+It assesses overall accuracy and the accuracy for each of the upcoming three hours.
+The table indicates that among the baseline models, Forecaster excels over DCRNN, Graph WaveNet, GMAN, AGCRN, and Transformer.
+Our GSA-Forecaster outperforms all, including Forecaster and Crossformer, by enhancing the capability to capture temporal dependencies through graph sequence attention.
+Against Forecaster, the most competitive baseline, GSA-Forecaster shows superior predictions for each of the three future hours, reducing overall RMSE and MAPE by 6.7\% and 5.8\%, respectively.

+An additional analysis was conducted to assess the impact of auxiliary information on GSA-Forecaster's performance.
+Results indicate that while auxiliary information does enhance forecasting accuracy, GSA-Forecaster maintains a significant lead over baseline models even without it.

-To provide a visual example for the performance of the models, Fig.~\ref{fig:model_trace} (a) -- \revisetwo{(e)} show their three-hour-ahead forecasting results for the taxi demand around New York Penn Station during November 8 -- 14, 2015.
-We compare the forecasting error of \revisetwo{DCRNN, Graph WaveNet, Transformer and Forecaster} with that of GSA-Forecaster and show their difference in Fig.~\ref{fig:model_trace}~\revisetwo{(f)~--~(i)} (a positive difference means the baseline model has larger error).
-We can see that, overall, GSA-Forecaster has better accuracy.
-In this example, compared with the best baseline Forecaster, GSA-Forecaster has smaller error 63\% of the time; on average, GSA-Forecaster has 13\% less error.
+For a tangible comparison, Figure~\ref{fig:model_trace} (a) – (e) display the three-hour-ahead forecasting accuracy of different models around New York Penn Station for the week of November 8 – 14, 2015.
+Figures~\ref{fig:model_trace} (f) – (i) contrast the forecasting errors of DCRNN, Graph WaveNet, Transformer, and Forecaster with GSA-Forecaster, with a positive difference indicating a larger error in the baseline models.
+GSA-Forecaster exhibits superior accuracy overall.
+Specifically, it demonstrates a smaller error than Forecaster 63\% of the time and, on average, shows 13\% less error.